Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \subsection{Learning}

 The phenomenon of \textit{learning} is more difficult to quantify in the current setting.
 This is exacerbated by the fact that there are many different forms of learning, ranging from simple habituation (a change in behaviour through repeated exposure to stimulus) all the way to observational learning (learning through mere observation).
-If we take the psychologists definition of learning, ``the cause-effect process leading to information acquisition that occurs as a result of an individual’s experience", as some modellers have \cite{Lewis2020}, one may argue that any model featuring a dynamic cognitive map constitutes learning.
-For example, if a cognitive map $a(x,t)$ is described by an ordinary differential equation \eq{ \frac{\p a}{\p t} (x,t) = \a (x,t) - \b (x,t) a (x,t), } then the growth term $\a(x,t)$ is the learning mechanism already implicitly included in the model.
-Therefore, one can argue that all models presented in Section \ref{sec:implicitdynamicmemory} that feature an additional equation describing the evolution of a cognitive map already include learning implicitly.
+If we take the psychologists' definition of learning {given in \eqref{learning-psych}}, one may argue that any model featuring a dynamic cognitive map constitutes learning.
+For example, if a cognitive map $a(x,t)$ is described by an ordinary differential equation \eq{ \frac{\p a}{\p t} (x,t) = \a (x,t) - \b (x,t) a (x,t), } then the growth term $\a(x,t)$ is the {implicit} learning mechanism.
+Therefore, one can argue that all models presented in Section \ref{sec:implicitdynamicmemory} that feature an additional equation describing the evolution of a cognitive map include learning.
 On the other hand, models featuring time delays (Section \ref{sec:explicitmemory}) may or may not include a learning process.
 Models that feature discrete time delays, for example, do not have a learning mechanism.
 On the other hand, distributed delays with a \textit{strong} kernel include an implicit learning process.
-This definition of learning may be too broad for further study, however, since it is does not allow one to distinguish a genuine ``learning process" from other phenomena.
-This can be problematic in at least two different ways.
-First, some models feature a cognitive map that lies ``outside" the mind of the foragers, as in model \eqref{system-eqn-2} describing the evolution of marks on the landscape.
-One can conceptually distinguish between a learning process and an external process, but they are described in an equivalent way and so cannot be easily distinguished from an analytical perspective.
-Second, this broad definition of learning may create difficulties when making comparisons to real world data.
-For example, if one seeks to compare a model to data in order to identify whether a learning process has occurred and make connections to the resultant movement pattern observed, it becomes impossible to distinguish whether a learning process has in fact occurred, or if the movement pattern is a consequence of another simpler mechanism.
+This definition of learning may be too broad for further study, {though}, since it does not allow one to distinguish a genuine ``learning process" from other phenomena.
+This can be problematic in at least two ways.
+First, some models feature a cognitive map that lies ``outside" the mind of the foragers, as in model \eqref{system-eqn-2} {using} marks on the landscape.
+One can conceptually distinguish between a learning process and an external process, but they are described in an equivalent way and so {relative influences} cannot be easily distinguished {mathematically}.
+Second, this broad definition of learning may create difficulties when {comparing with} {empirical} data: {If one tries to compare a model to data to identify whether a learning process has influenced an observed movement pattern, it is impossible to distinguish if the movement pattern is instead a consequence of some simpler mechanism.}